 Pros:

 • Familiar tooling: Standard Linux.
-Everything works as documented.
-Your muscle memory from servers transfers directly.
+Everything works as documented and your muscle memory from servers transfers directly.

-• AUR is incredible: Almost every tool you need is packaged. yay -S slack-desktop spotify and you’re done.
+• AUR coverage: Almost every tool you need is packaged. yay -S slack-desktop spotify and you’re done.

-• Documentation: The Arch Wiki is the best Linux documentation on the planet.
-Period.
+• Documentation: The Arch Wiki is the best Linux documentation anywhere.

 • Lightweight: No abstraction layers.
 What you install is what runs.